-The intermediate, sorted outputs are always stored in files of SequenceFile format.
+The intermediate, sorted outputs are always stored in a simple (key-len, key, value-len, value) format.
 Applications can control if, and how, the intermediate outputs are to be compressed and the CompressionCodec to be used via the JobConf.

 6.1.1.1.
 How Many Maps?